Pletora-Data-Solutions/DataLake-Package/README.md

       >__init__.py
       >/pletora/
           >__init__.py
-          >pipe.py
+          >node.py
 ~~~

 2. Change directory in the command prompt and navigate to your project root directory where `setup.py` is placed.
 Execute `python setup.py bdist_wheel`.
-A file with `.whl` extension, named `pipe-1.0-py3-none-any.whl`, was created in an auto created sub-directory under the root, named `dist`.
+A file with `.whl` extension, named `node-1.0-py3-none-any.whl`, was created in an auto created sub-directory under the root, named `dist`.

 ## How to use the wheel file

-1. Create a Python file, named `import-pipe.py`, to be used as a script for the AWS Glue job, and add the following code to the file:
+1. Create a Python file, named `import-node.py`, to be used as a script for the AWS Glue job, and add the following code to the file:
 ~~~
-from pletora.pipe import Pipe
+from pletora.node import Node
 ~~~

-2. Upload the files `pipe-1.0-py3-none-any.whl` and `import-pipe.py` to Amazon S3 Bucket.
+2. Upload the files `node-1.0-py3-none-any.whl` and `import-node.py` to Amazon S3 Bucket.
 In our case, the uploaded file path is `s3://pletora-supernovae/scripts/libs/`.

-3. On the AWS Glue console, in the `Job details` (Advanced properties) of the Job of interest, specify the path to the `.whl` file, i.e. `s3://pletora-supernovae/scripts/libs/pipe-1.0-py3-none-any.whl`, in the `Python library path` box.
+3. On the AWS Glue console, in the `Job details` (Advanced properties) of the Job of interest, specify the path to the `.whl` file, i.e. `s3://pletora-supernovae/scripts/libs/node-1.0-py3-none-any.whl`, in the `Python library path` box.
 In the `Script` of the Job, we can do for example:
 ~~~
-from pletora.pipe import Pipe
+from pletora.node import Node
-pl = Pipe(source_database, source_table, target_database, target_table, spark)
+nd = Node(source_database, source_table, target_database, target_table, spark)
-bucket_name = pl.get_bucket_name()
+bucket_name = nd.get_bucket_name()
 print(bucket_name)
 ~~~